 Conclusion

 You’ve now learned all about the potential impact of caffeine in coffee on your cholesterol levels.
-Remember, moderation is key when it comes to enjoying your daily brew.
+Remember, Moderation is key when it comes to enjoying your daily brew.

 Be mindful of your brewing method, keep an eye on your LDL levels, and make informed choices for a healthier heart.